 By default, the Icon Size will be set to Medium.
 If you’d like, you can instead change this to Small or Large.

 Here’s how the size options compare on the frontend:

 By default, the Icon Color will be set to orange.
 You can easily customize this by clicking the color box and using the color picker tool.

-Data Collection for Ratings
+Collecting Data for Ratings

 After the form is submitted, you’ll see the rating both as icons and a numeric value in the entry listing.

-Conditional Logic for Ratings
+Enabling Conditional Logic for Ratings

 If you’d like, you can also collect more information from users who share a particular rating using conditional logic.

-As an example, we’ll ask for additional details from any user who shares a 1 or 2 star rating.
+As an example, we’ll ask for additional details from any user who shares a 1 or 2-star rating.